aphex-/Ani/README.md

 # Ani

+currently under development

-## A simple animation library for Java applications.
+### A simple animation library for Java applications.

 If you want to write an animmation you usually need something like an **update** method where you apply a **progress** to the stuff you want to animate.
 In most cases you also want to get noticed if the animation is finished.
 It's also a good practice to separate such logic from your productive code.